joshi4/GeneDiseasePredictor/README.md

 Similar to Info in .vcf i think there's a field in bed to which we can tack on random stuff

 * confirm the meaning of same chrom,start,end but different nssv id ?
+* Ask Sandeep about overlap with coding exons right now we can say it overlapped with A coding exon, but we want to know which ones as well?

 ### Notes